Close-up of a hand holding a jar of Rogue Screen Printing Paste labeled for glass and ceramics, lead-free and food-safe once fired.

 2. Flexible Firing Range: 1100°F to 1450°F

-Whether you’re tack fusing delicate lines or going for a full fuse, Rogue handles it all.
+Whether you’re tack fusing delicate lines or going for a full fuse, ColorFire handles it all.
 Its recommended firing range—1100°F to 1450°F (595°C to 785°C)—gives you total control.
-Rogue enamel paste maintains rich color across firing styles, so you can use it for anything from sun catchers to sushi plates.
+ColorFire enamel paste maintains rich color across firing styles, so you can use it for anything from sun catchers to sushi plates.

 3. No Mixing Needed – Just a Quick Stir

 Say goodbye to powdered enamel clouds and inconsistent results.
-Rogue comes pre-mixed in a smooth, ready-to-use paste.
+ColorFire comes pre-mixed in a smooth, ready-to-use paste.
 After sitting in the jar, it may need a quick stir—just like any professional screen ink.
-Because it’s blended with the right proportions of Rogue enamels and medium, you can start printing in seconds.
+Because it’s blended with the right proportions of ColorFire enamels and medium, you can start printing in seconds.
 No measuring, no mess.

 Fused glass panels featuring screen-printed bee and flower designs using Rogue Screen Printing Paste on colorful backgrounds including pink, green, yellow, and blue glass.